vinniefalco/LuaBridgeDemo/README.md

 Variables can be marked _read-only_ by passing `false` in the second optional parameter.
 If the parameter is omitted, `true` is used making the variable read/write.
-Properties are marked read-only by omitting the set function or passing it as 0 (or `nullptr`).
+Properties are marked read-only by omitting the set function.
 After the registrations above, the following Lua identifiers are valid:

     test        -- a namespace
     test.var1   -- a lua_Number variable